This blog became as a little place to put my poupée girl's fanarts, But now I have improved my model doll that I call as my fashion on line girl.

 In the next posts we’ll see Juanna’s daughters

 by mara sop

-My Trastamara’s Girls - 2nd Generation - Part One
+My Trastamara’s Girls - Part Two

-Yesterday I posted the Trastamara’s Family Three, and talked a little about the matriarch, Isabella of Castille.
+Newly I posted the Trastamara’s Family Three, and talked a little about the matriarch, Isabella of Castille.

 Isabella de Aragon, princess of Asturias and queen of Portugal.